-Although 64-bit operating systems and hosts are currently the norm, you might need to use older plug-ins for backward compatibility or a particular VSTi which has been discontinued.
+Although 64-bit operating systems and hosts are the norm for years, you might need to use older plug-ins for backward compatibility or a particular VST Instrument which has been discontinued.

 As of now, you have various options to choose from to deal with this situation: